-This procedure was adopted by the Governing Body of Garlinge and Parkside Primary Schools and Nurseries Federation and supersedes any previous managing absence and ill health policy and procedure.
+This procedure was adopted by the Governing Body and supersedes any previous managing absence and ill health policy and procedure.

 This policy will be reviewed by Governing Body every three years or earlier if there is a need.
 This will involve consultation with the recognised unions.